 Surgical procedures are the greatest single center of cost and revenue for many hospitals.
 This is why it’s critical to enhance the perioperative environment to decrease costs through improved efficiency and to increase revenue by improving the accuracy and timeliness of documentation.

-Investment in an optimal Anesthesia and Surgery system can help improve all these needs.
+Investment in an optimal Surgery system can help improve all these needs.
 By doing so, you’ll ensure that you’re creating efficiencies while streamlining care.
 Moreover, maximizing patient safety, decreasing costs and increasing patient revenue.